Shaar Shalom Synagogue: History

 It was founded in 1953 by a collective of families who were members of Halifax's Baron de Hirsch Synagogue who sought a community that would permit "family seating" (also known as mixed seating or the opportunity for men and women to sit together).
 They sought an egalitarian ideology that would permit women's political and ritual leadership.

 The community has had professional leaders over the years, including Dr. Irving Perlin.
 Perlin was an obstetrician who served as a lay hazzan and mohel, and presided over weekly sabbath liturgies and ceremonial circumcisions.
-The synagogue hosted groups such as a Catholic Women's League chapter and was a supporter of Camp Kadimah.
+The synagogue is a supporter of Camp Kadimah.

 Many of the art pieces still decorating the synagogue were procured during David Jacobs' tenure from 1953-1957.
 The building that stands at the corner of Oxford St. and Pepperell St. was dedicated on October 31, 1955.